makrai/notes/luo21-anisotrop-transformer.md

 ### LayerNorm Analysis

-* Xu+ (2019): LayerNorm’s learnable parameters increase the risk of over-fitting and dropping them does not affect the model’s performance on several tasks
+* Xu+ (2019): LayerNorm’s learnable params increase the risk of over-fitting and dropping them does not affect the model’s performance on several tasks
 * Kovaleva+ (2021) draws attention to BERT’s outlier neurons
   * exhaustive analysis of LayerNorm parameterization
-  * the high-magnitude normalization parameters emerge early in pre-training and show up consistently in the same dimensional position throughout the model
+  * the high-magnitude normalization parameters emerge early in pre-training & show up consistently in the same dimensional position throughout the model
   * Removing them significantly degrades the downstream task performance
   * not analyze the reason behind such phenomenon